Human Hands as Probes for Interactive Object Understanding: Experiments

 \seclabel{experiments} We train our models on in-the-wild videos from \epic~\cite{damen2020collection}.
 Our experiments test the different aspects of interactive object understanding that we pursue: state-sensitive features (\secref{expts-features}), and object affordance prediction (\ie identifying regions-of-interaction (\secref{expts-hotspots}) and predicting hand grasps afforded by objects (\secref{expts-grasps})).
 We focus on comparing different sources of supervision, and on evaluating our design choices.
 As we pursue relatively new tasks, we collect two labeled datasets on top of \epic to support the evaluation: \SD for state-sensitive feature learning and \RoID for regions-of-interaction.
 We adapt the \ycb benchmark~\cite{corona2020ganhand} for afforded hand-grasp prediction.

-All our experiments are conducted in the challenging setting where there is {\it no overlap between training and testing participants} for \epic experiments,\footnote{We note that the detector from~\cite{shan2020understanding} was trained on 18K labeled frames (\ie at 0.1 fps) from the \epic dataset.
-Since we don't use their model or output at test time, our comparisons remain sound and fair.
-However, it is possible that training data automatically extracted using their model on \epic is of higher quality than it will be in real life.
-Nevertheless, our central objective is to demonstrate that human hands can be effectively used for understanding objects.
-The availability of their detector enabled us to conduct our study without having to manually annotate hands and objects-of-interaction. } and {\it no overlap in objects} for experiments on \ycb.
+All our experiments are conducted in the challenging setting where there is {\it no overlap between training and testing participants} for \epic experiments,\footnote{Note that the detector from~\cite{shan2020understanding} was trained on 18K labeled frames from the \epic dataset.
+To ensure that our trainings only see realistic predictions, we use {\it leave one out} predictions from~\cite{shan2020understanding}: we split the train set into 5 parts by participants, retrain~\cite{shan2020understanding} on 4, use predictions on the 5\textsuperscript{th} (\ie unseen participants); and repeat this 5 times over.} and {\it no overlap in objects} for experiments on \ycb.